j-fu/vtkfig/doc/vtkminimal.md

 vtkfig doesn't use the full functionality of vtk, and it is possible to work with a subset.
 This has two advantages:

 - reduced  compile time for vtk
-- less transient linking clashes with other system libraris, notably mpi and hdf5
+- fewer transient linking clashes with other system libraries, notably mpi and hdf5

 Here is the cmake command which allows to build just enough  of vtk for a working vtkfig:
 ````